Tuesday, January 28, 2025

 -Because of the resurrection of Jesus, we will have resurrected relationships.
 “Since we believe that Jesus died and was raised to life again, we also believe that when Jesus returns, God will bring back with him the believers who have died.”
 (1 Thessalonians 4:14).

--Because Jesus died and rose again from the dead, we need to tell others.
+-Because Jesus died and rose again from the dead, we need to live our lives as soul-winners.
 Mark 16:15: “Go into all the world and preach the gospel to everyone..”

--God the Father allowed it.
-The incarnation was for the purpose of the atonement.
-The birth of Jesus was so there would be the death of Jesus.
+-God the Father allowed Christ's death in my place.
+The incarnation was for the purpose of the Cross and atonement.
+The birth of Jesus was so there would be the death and Rez of Jesus.

 No comments: